 The ISEAL case study underscores that credible VSS provide businesses with robust frameworks for due diligence.
 Notably, it highlights that RSPO Certified producers already adhere to RSPO’s Standards including the Principles and Criteria (P&C), which often exceed EUDR requirements.

-Notably, it highlights that RSPO Certified producers already adhere to RSPO’s Standards including the Principles and Criteria (P&C), which often exceed EUDR requirements.
+The CASE STUDY highlights that RSPO Certified producers already adhere to RSPO’s Standards including the Principles and Criteria (P&C), which often exceed EUDR requirements.

 These systems also support inclusive supply chain development by ensuring that smallholder farmers, who contribute nearly 40% of palm oil production, can participate in sustainable markets.